laureenpe/Portfolio/README.md

 This is my public Portfolio

 # How to Use?
-Link to my Portfolio using Amazon Web Services.
+Link to my Portfolio using Heroku services